inkle/ink/Documentation/WritingWithInk.md

 	<- cook_with("microwave", microwaveState)
 	- (done)

-Note that the "heatedWaterStates" list is still available as well, and can have be tested, and take a value.
+Note that the "heatedWaterStates" list is still available as well, and can still be tested, and take a value.

 #### List values can share names